wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 ## Naming the backups so they rotate on the cloud

-Daily backups rotate monthly and are named according to the day of the month, 02-daily.tar.gz to 31-daily.tar.gz, and won't exist when a weekly or monthly backup occurred instead.
+Daily backups rotate monthly and are named according to the day of the month, 02-daily.tar.gz to 31-daily.tar.gz, and won't exist when a monthly backup occurred instead.
 (Monthly backups always occur on the 1st day of the month.)

-Weekly backups rotate monthly and are named according to the day of the week and the week of the month, Saturday1-weekly.tar.gz to Saturday5-weekly.tar.gz, and won't exist when a monthly backup occurred instead.

 Monthly backups are named according to the date of the first day on the month, e.g. 2017-02-01-monthly.tar.gz.

-Perhaps there is no sense in having rotating weekly backups, when we have rotating daily backups...?
-(They're not incremental.)